How much attention do you pay when you fit an extract fan?

 As a developer or contractor, there are two reasons why you should care.

 One is that the testing regime has noticeably been stepped up, and whilst certainly not at 100%, we are finding that BCO’s are far more proactive with Part F regs now, especially when they suspect bad practice onsite.
+We are also seeing a lot more scrutiny of small domestic refurbs and extension projects.

 The second and more important point is that these fans are absolutely crucial in naturally ventilated buildings.
 Our homes in particular are increasingly well insulated and air tight – often a simple intermittent fan is the last defence against moisture build up.
 Indoor air quality is especially poor in urban areas where windows may not be opened readily.